How to strengthen Qualified Teacher Status (QTS) with video mentoring?

-The Goverment closed its consultation on ‘Strengthening Qualified Teacher Status’ last week.
-The consultation is an attempt to improve the training and mentoring that teachers get once they achieve ‘Newly Qualified Teacher’ status and spend their first year as a full-time teacher (their NQT year).
+The UK Government closed its consultation on ‘How to Strengthen Qualified Teacher Status (QTS)’ last week.
+The consultation is an attempt to improve the training and mentoring that teachers get once they achieve Newly Qualified Teacher (NQT) status and spend their first year as a full-time teacher – their NQT year.

-The first is that many NQTs move from a highly supportive environment at a university or training school where they spend a lot of time thinking about teaching to a school where the focus on the day job pushes out anything that isn’t directly related to the class in front of them.
+Well, there are two very important and related reasons.
+The first is that many NQTs move from a highly supportive environment at a university or training school, where they spend a lot of time thinking about teaching, to a school where the focus on the day job pushes out anything that isn’t directly related to the class in front of them.
 The second is that the drop-out rate of teachers at this stage is too high and growing – around 13% according to this research.

 The Government consultation contained three suggested areas – an extended induction period, more structured early career content, and stronger mentoring provision.

-2. More structured early career content – it’s vital for NQTs to be able to see best practice from experienced teachers.
-However, finding a suitable time for the NQT to watch the right year group while someone covers their class can be difficult and many need an expensive cover teacher.
-Videoing lessons with a portable camera is often seen as a good alternative – although this can tend to produce unrealistic ‘show’ lessons often focused only on the teacher and affected by the presence of the camera and operator.
-LessonVU’s unobtrusive fixed 360-degree camera allows schools, trusts and universities to build up a ‘bank’ of high quality but real lessons that also allow NQTs to look around the classroom and focus on both teacher delivery and student response.
-Working together with other schools this bank can grow to cover a wider and wider range of topics and classroom techniques.
+2. More structured early career content – It’s vital for NQTs to be able to see best practice from experienced teachers.
+However, finding a suitable time for the NQT to watch the right year group, while someone covers their class, can be difficult and many need an expensive cover teacher.
+Videoing lessons with a portable camera is often seen as a good alternative, although this can tend to produce unrealistic ‘show’ lessons, often focused only on the teacher and affected by the presence of the camera and operator.
+Lessonvu’s unobtrusive fixed 360-degree camera allows schools, trusts and universities to build up a ‘bank’ of high quality but real lessons that also allow NQTs to look around the classroom and focus on both teacher delivery and student response.
+Working together with other schools, this bank can grow to cover a wider and wider range of topics and classroom techniques.

-Put these three ideas together – and we offer what Secretary of State for Education Damian Hinds had in mind when he made a speech in January – technology that enhances teachers’ abilities in the classroom, rather than threatening their status.
+Put these three ideas together and we offer what Secretary of State for Education Damian Hinds had in mind, when he made a speech in January – ‘technology that enhances teachers’ abilities in the classroom, rather than threatening their status’.